In Your “Best Interests”? Responding to IRS and state notices.

 And on and on it goes until they have the info they want.

-NOW it is your turn….
-But by this point, whatever it is does not matter anymore.
-The IRS—with your cooperation—has just built an up-to-date personal dossier on you.
+NOW it is your turn… But by this point, whatever it is you say it does not matter anymore.
+The IRS (with your cooperation) has just built an up-to-date personal dossier on you.
 They know where you bank in case they need to issue a levy, they know where you work in case they want to garnish your wages, they know if you own your home in case they want to issue a lien.
 They’ve boxed you in and you did not even know it!

 Now they want more information, detailed information.
 They tell you that they are going to send you a form and you need to fill it out and return it within two weeks.
 There are no Miranda rights when it comes to the IRS or state taxing authorities (unless they actually are arresting you—then, of course, there is).
 If you want to be nice and cooperative, go right ahead!

 You could, however, avoid all of this.
 Instead of dialing that toll-free number, you could instead call a qualified tax attorney to seek advice.
 You see, having a tax attorney on your side is like having insulation on bare electrical wire.
 Without the rubber coating on the wire, you would feel the shock when you touch the live wire.